ddbrennan/git-interview-baseline/README.md

 We started on `master` and then checked out our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.

+**Note: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
+That will both create the branch `new-branch-name` and move into it by checking it out.**

 Let's make a commit in this `new-feature` and get the feature started by making a new file, `new-feature-file` to represent the code for the new feature.

 ```